10 books to read in February

 “Four Hundred Souls: A Community History of African America, 1619-2019,” edited by Ibram X. Kendi and Keisha N. Blain (Feb.
 2)

 Kendi (“How to Be an Anti-Racist”) and Blain (“Set the World on Fire”) present a 400-year history of African Americans.
-Ninety writers each take on a five-year period, illustrating it through essays, stories and more in a beautiful retrieval of voices once left unheard.
+Ninety writers take on five-year periods, illustrating it through essays, stories and more in a beautiful retrieval of voices once left unheard.

 “Like Streams to the Ocean: Notes on Ego, Love, and the Things That Make Us Who We Are,” by Jedidiah Jenkins (Feb.
 2)